carbon-app/carbon/README.md

 After you've customized your image you can either Tweet a link to the image, or save it directly.

+## Community
+Check out these projects our awesome community has created:
+- [Atom `carbon-now-sh`](https://atom.io/packages/carbon-now-sh) - Open up your current Atom file in Carbon with `shift-cmd-A`

 ## Contribute

 If you have discovered a bug or have a feature suggestion, feel free to create an issue on Github.